 4. Large canopy

-During your stroll or run it may start snowing so your stroller has to have a big canopy to keep your baby dry and warm.
+During your stroll or run it may start snowing so your winter stroller has to have a big canopy to keep your baby dry and warm.

 Oversized canopy will also protect baby from wind and catching a cold.